akien-mga/dynadungeons/README.md

 Those are mostly ideas so far, and this is a learning project to get familiar with Godot and game development, so don't put your hopes too high. ;-)

+### Compilation

+This repository contains the scenes, scripts and assets that compose the game when used in the Godot game engine.
+You need at least Godot 1.1stable to play the current development branch.
+You can either download precompiled binaries for the engine (see [Godot's website](http://godotengine.org/)) or build the engine [from source](https://github.com/okamstudio/godot).

+To play the game, simply start Godot engine from DynaDungeons' repository, or import the project in the editor and click "Play".
+If you compiled or downloaded Godot's export templates, you can also export the game to the platform of your choice (Linux, Windows, Mac OSX, Android, etc.).

 ### Licensing

 All non-binary files in this repo are licensed under the GNU General Public License version 3 or later (GPL 3.0+).
 The full text of the license is given in the [LICENSE.txt](LICENSE.txt) file.